Twing Data Logo

 -- The query details since Redshift doesn't have the full query text in SYS_QUERY_HISTORY

-SELECT query_id, sequence, text
+select query_id, sequence, text

-FROM SYS_QUERY_TEXT
+from SYS_QUERY_TEXT

 where query_id in (